 - Follower Numbers, to evaluate the potential reach of an influencer.

 - Follower Growth, to see whether the influencer manages to constantly attract new followers.
 This is especially important for long-term collaboration!

 - Like Follower Ratio, to evaluate whether the influencer’s audience engages with the content.
 High follower numbers are invaluable if the audience does not care for the content!

 - Daily Follower Changes, to spot abuse strategies like follower purchase and follow for follow.

-- Target Group Analysis, to evaluate the true value of an influencer’s audience and detect fake followers and bots.
+- Audience Analysis, to evaluate the true value of an influencer’s audience and detect fake followers and bots.